Saturday - Moscow

 Novosibirsk City Tour.
 Visit to Transsib Museum or Boat Trip on Ob.
 Departure to Irkutsk

-Novosibirsk has a population of over 1.5 million, making it the third most populous city in the country after Russia and St Petersburg.
+Novosibirsk has a population of over 1.5 million, making it the third most populous city in the country after Moscow and St Petersburg.
 Today we offer a choice of sightseeing.
 Train buffs will want to opt for a visit to the West Siberian Railway Museum, which is located close to the Ob River just outside the city.
 It houses a large collection of steam locomotives and is a popular location for wedding photographs.
 Alternatively, you might prefer to relax with a boat trip down the Ob River (in Summer) or take a walking tour through the historic city center.
 Later, we’ll meet our driver at the hotel and then it’s over to the train station to pick up our train once more.

 Onboard the Train to Irkutsk